Improved precision scaling for simulating coupled quantum-classical dynamics: Conclusion

 Compared to state-of-the-art classical MD, where many refinements have been developed over the years, our approach is still rudimentary.
 Several solutions could be explored for solving the above issues and adapted to complement our approach.
 For example, exploiting adaptive time steps to improve the computational costs or using multiple coupled thermostats to allow correct thermalization \cite{marx2000ab}.

 Future work must optimize our resource scalings, which are based on loose bounds.
 In terms of quantum circuit design, numerous improvements are possible.
 One example is the extensive use of products of block-encodings to simulate the parts of the Liouvillian.
 These costs could likely be brought down by designing a specific block-encoding in a single step.
 Similarly, it is an open question whether combining the classical and electronic Liouvillians in a higher-order Trotter formula is the most efficient choice.
 Exploiting the fractional query model~\cite{Berry2014alter_sign_trick} or multi-product formulas may lead to polylogarithmic scaling with the error tolerance rather than the sub-polynomial scalings obtained using high-order Trotter formulas.
 Another important task is the identification of a first potential application, along with assessing its run time and qubit count.
 This will aid in pinpointing bottlenecks within the proposed algorithm, as well as enable a comparison with alternative approaches.
+It would also be interesting to move beyond the Born-Oppenheimer approximation by adapting our algorithm to include excited electronic states.

 Looking forward, a larger question emerges about the role that quantum computers may play in the simulation of classical or quantum-classical dynamics.
 While our research strengthens our understanding of the advantages that quantum may provide for simulating such hybrid dynamics, it is still necessary to fully explore what are the limitations and opportunities that quantum computers face or provide when simulating both types of dynamical systems~\cite{Joseph2020, Jin2022, Babbush2023, Jin2023}.
 Our belief is that further study of such applications will unveil a host of new use cases for quantum computers that lie outside of purely quantum simulations and, in turn will reveal that quantum computation is much more broadly applicable to simulation than previously thought.